 The large Town Centre Conservation Area has a predominance of Georgian architecture within it.

 Edward III granted the Town a market charter in July 1347 and the market continues to serve local people every Thursday and Saturday in the Market Place.

 Bishop & Miller Auctioneers are one of the region’s leading independent Auctioneers and Valuers.
 They are always seeking items for auctions, so if you’re sitting on a treasure trove, head down and see them or attend one of their free valuation days.
 They also offer home visits.
 Or if you’re looking to buy, visit one of their auctions for an interesting and varied selection of items.

-Helmingham Hall Gardens: Helmingham Hall Gardens see a wide variety visitors, from all over the world visiting the captivating gardens each year.
+- Helmingham Hall Gardens: Helmingham Hall Gardens see a wide variety visitors, from all over the world visiting the captivating gardens each year.
 The gardens surround the impressive Tudor moated Hall set in a 400 year old ancient deer park.
-A visit to the gardens makes a perfect day out for everyone.
+A visit to the gardens or the Coach House Tea Rooms set in the former coach house at Helmingham Hall Gardens make for a perfect day out for everyone.
 There is a relaxed atmosphere for people to enjoy the serenity and tranquillity.
 Most groups take the opportunity to enjoy a delicious lunch or a cream tea in the Coach House and to visit the gift shop, produce and plant stall.

-Street Markets: Stowmarket hosts a popular street market in the Town Centre every Thursday and Saturday featuring a wide range of stalls selling a variety of products.
+- Street Markets: Stowmarket hosts a popular street market in the Town Centre every Thursday and Saturday featuring a wide range of stalls selling a variety of products.
 The market has grown in recent years and the Thursday market in particular is a lively and vibrant place, full of stalls and customers.
-A Farmers’ Market is held on the first Friday of every month selling locally sourced quality produce.

 Explore our Sport of Kings Trail while in Suffolk